vladimirpetrovski/CurrencyConverter/README.md

-# Rates - Lite Currency Converter
+# 💰 Rates - A Lite Currency Converter
-CurrencyConverter is a simple app where you can easily convert most used currencies by tapping on the currency and entering any amount of money.
+Rates it's a simple app where you can easily convert most known currencies by tapping on the currency and entering any amount.

-The architecture is based on [Clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) according to Uncle Bob.
+The app's architecture is based on [Clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 Technologies that were used in this projects are Kotlin, MVVM, RxJava and Dagger2.

 ![Rate app demo](demo.gif)